Update November 2019

 The shareholders listed are 4Choice Ltd., with 1,400 shares, Kálmán, with 400 shares, and Zaborszky, with 200 shares, for a total of 2,000 shares.
 Zaborszky and an administrative company are listed as directors, proving that the fates of 4Choice and Buffered, and as a result BestVPN.com and Buffered VPN, are intertwined.

 The Cost to Consumers

 That intertwining is bad news for consumers.
 There’s a reason we had to find an obscure piece of paper to find out who are the true owners of Buffered VPN are, rather than reading it on LinkedIn or either company’s website.

-Contrast that with our lukewarm Buffered VPN review and you can see the problem.
 For one, our speed tests put Buffered VPN nowhere near the fastest VPN providers around, yet BestVPN.com concludes with its “scientific speed test” that the VPN regularly trumps the competition, a claim that we find hard to believe.

 Another major issue is Buffered VPN’s data collection and log policy.
 We were shocked at the amount of personal information the supposedly secure VPN hoovered up about its users, but BestVPN.com makes no mention of it, despite the data being accessible from the main dashboard.